sinnie/learn_web_dev/node.md

 ### Phases of the Event Loop

+#### Update Loop Time
+In this phase, the loop concept of "now" is updated.
+The event loop catches the current time at the start of the event loop tic in order to reduce the number of time-related system calls.

+#### Is the Loop Alive?
+Then, if the loop is still alive, an iteration, or 'tick' is started.
+Otherwise, the loop will exit immediately.
+A loop is considered to be alive if the loop has active and ref'd handles, active requests, or closing handles [(libuv)](http://docs.libuv.org/en/v1.x/design.html).

 #### __Timers__
+Timers are run.
 Timers execute callbacks scheduled by `setTimeout()` and `setInterval()`.
 Timers will run as early as they can be scheduled after the specified amount of time has passed.
 By default, when a timer is scheduled, the Node.js event loop will continue running as long as the timer is active.
+In other words, all active timers that are scheduled for a time before the loop's concept of _now_ have their callbacks called.

   * A timer specifies the threshold after which a provided callback may be executed.
 Note that OS system scheduling or the running of other callbacks may delay timers.